Corporate immune system

 The term corporate immune system, or corporate immune response, refers to a process within corporations that demands organizations within the company accomplish activities in a certain way, a form of conformity tendencies.
 It is, in effect, the active form of groupthink, when the past outcome of groupthink processes forces itself on organizations that are otherwise different.

 The term is most commonly used to describe such processes that drive out innovation and entrepreneurial activity within organizations.
-This is often found within in large multi-divisional companies, where it manifests itself as inter-divisional fighting, often subtle or unintended.
+This is often found in large multi-divisional companies, where it manifests itself as inter-divisional fighting, often subtle or unintended.
 Multinational corporations are particularly common examples, as divisional differences can be compounded by different corporate structures, languages and even time zones.

 Basic definition

 The term may refer to any organizational process that tends to drive out differences, or alternately demands conformity.
 The name refers to parallels with biological immune systems, which attempt to drive out "foreign" invaders and sometimes react negatively against the organism it is supposed to protect:

 The essence of the term is the activity of driving out differences, as opposed to the natural tendency to do so.